Danish Agency for Labour Market and Recruitment

-The Danish Agency for Labour Retention and International Recruitment is a new agency under the Ministry of Employment.
-The agency was formed on 8 February 2012.
+The Danish Agency for Labour Market and Recruitment is a new agency under the Ministry of Employment.
+The agency was formed on 1 January 2014.

 EEA Unemployment Benefits

 If you have been employed and insured against unemployment in Denmark and become unemployed in another EEA country, you may transfer your periods of employment and unemployment insurance from Denmark to the other EEA country.
 These may be used to satisfy the conditions of the other concerning entitlement to benefits during unemployment.

 The agency aims to retain citizens who are at risk of losing their attachment to the Danish labour market.
 As part of this responsibility, the agency administers the regulations regarding persons with disabilities, the ‘flex job’ scheme, senior citizens, partial retirement etc.